-In most cases executive reputation is viewed through the online lens.
-That lens is most often curated by companies like Google in the form of search or social results.
-When someone researches an executive or company the search results tell that persons story.
-In order to control one's online reputation there are certain relevant topic-specific sites that tend to rank better than others for executives.
+In most cases, executive reputation is viewed through the online lens.
+Companies like Google most often curate that lens through search or social results.
+When someone researches an executive or company, the search results tell that person’s story.
+In order to control one’s online reputation, certain relevant topic-specific sites tend to rank better than others for executives.

 There are several kinds of content that define an executive reputation online, including: